supranational/blst/bindings/rust/README.md

 To compile for WebAssembly, your clang has to recognize `--target=wasm32`.
 Alternatively you can build your project with `CC` environment variable set to `emcc`, the [Emscripten compiler](https://emscripten.org), and `AR` set to `emar`, naturally, with both commands available on your `PATH`.

+While `cargo test`'s dependencies happen to require at least Rust 1.56, the library by itself can be compiled with earlier compiler versions.
+Though it takes some version pinning in the dependent's Cargo.toml, `zeroize` to "=1.3.0" and `zeroize_derive` to "=1.3.3".

 ## Usage
 There are two primary modes of operation that can be chosen based on declaration path: